thomasyang44/sko-tech-academy/docs/client-onboarding/co-rebuild.md

         <span style="color:Red">ℹ️ **[SKO UPDATE]**</span> We will NOT use the **CLOS** object store and instead use the existing **CONTENT** object store.

         ??? note summary "Expand to view"
-            1. Log into the FileNet **Administrative Console for Content Engine** (ACCE) as **cp4admin**, create a new object store named **CLOS**.
+            1. Log into the FileNet **Administrative Console for Content Engine** (ACCE) as **cp4admin** and select the object store named **CONTENT**.
                Note: the entry in the access-info file will be named: **Content Platform Engine administration**

-            2. After creating the object store, right-click on the object store name and invoke the Security Script Wizard.
+            2. Right-click on the object store name and invoke the Security Script Wizard.
 In the dialog which opens click the link "SecurityScriptWizard.zip", download the ZIP file, and unpack it.
             ![SecuritySetupWizard](../images/co-clos-020.png){width="700"}

             3. Provide provide the names of the unpacked file on the two entry boxes as shown below, then click "Next"